Collective phase description of oscillatory convection: Abstract

 \section{Abstract}

-We formulate a theory of collective phase description for oscillatory convection in Hele-Shaw cells.
-The theory can be considered a phase reduction method for limit-cycle solutions in infinite-dimensional dynamical systems, namely, time-periodic solutions to partial differential equations representing oscillatory convection.
-We derive the phase sensitivity function, which quantifies the phase response of an oscillatory convection to weak perturbations applied at each spatial point.
-Using the phase sensitivity function, we analyze phase synchronization between two weakly coupled oscillatory convections.
+We formulate a theory for the collective phase description of oscillatory convection in Hele-Shaw cells.
+It enables us to describe the dynamics of the oscillatory convection by a single degree of freedom which we call the collective phase.
+The theory can be considered as a phase reduction method for limit-cycle solutions in infinite-dimensional dynamical systems, namely, stable time-periodic solutions to partial differential equations, representing the oscillatory convection.
+We derive the phase sensitivity function, which quantifies the phase response of the oscillatory convection to weak perturbations applied at each spatial point, and analyze the phase synchronization between two weakly coupled Hele-Shaw cells exhibiting oscillatory convection on the basis of the derived phase equations.